 📩 Sign up for the Mini-Series Here! 📩

 Gluten-Free Broccoli Cheddar Soup

-- 4 Tablespoons butter
+- 4 Tablespoons butter, or olive oil

 - 1 small onion, diced